dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 =====================

-The table below shows a selection of foods chosen by a dieter, ranked for the dieter's enjoyment on a scale of one to ten, with evaluations (not necessarily realistic) of nutrients and costs.
+The table below shows a selection of foods chosen by a dieter, ranked for the dieter's taste on a scale of one to ten, with evaluations (not necessarily realistic) of nutrients and costs.

-.. list-table:: Nutrients, Cost, and Enjoyment Rankings for Available Foods
+.. list-table:: Nutrients, Cost, and Taste Rankings for Available Foods
    :header-rows: 1

    * - **Food**